Manor House School is approaching its’ Centenary Year in 2020.

 The Queen Anne house was built in 1710 but had been empty for some time when the school moved in.
 A new wing, Arcot Hall, was added and the gardens were tamed.
 In 1939 Miss Wheeler died suddenly and Miss Green carried on as sole headmistress until 1965.

 In 1961, the school became an educational trust.
-Miss Green retired to Meadow Cottage in the grounds in 1965 and remained an interested observer until her death in October 1976.
+Miss Green retired to Meadow Cottage in the grounds in 1965 and remained an interested observer until her death on 10 August 1978.
 She and Miss Wheeler are buried in All Saints Church, Little Bookham, next door to the school and they are remembered on ‘Founders Day’.

 Manor House School has expanded over the years, adding Main Block, Mason Block, the Nursery, Art/Textiles block and Music, Drama and Home Economics facilities.